Port of Beirut: 2020 Beirut explosion

 On 4 August 2020, a series of explosions occurred in the port.
 At least 204 people were killed (with an additional 3 missing) plus 6,500 were injured; the explosion initially killed several port workers, with the resulting shockwave affecting half of the city, killing several residents in their homes and people in buildings and streets.
 The explosions destroyed large parts of the port, including its warehouses and grain elevator; however, satellite imagery taken after the explosion shows the container port largely intact.
 As of 14 August, the container port was operating.

 Up to 300,000 people may have been rendered homeless, according to Beirut City Governor Marwan Abboud.
 Damage estimates are in the billions of dollars, some estimates reaching $15 billion.
 The cruise ship Orient Queen sank in the port after receiving massive damage.

 The initial explosion may have occurred in a fireworks warehouse, while a subsequent larger blast came from 2,750 tons of highly explosive ammonium nitrate that had been stored for the preceding six years at a depot at the port, specifically Hangar 12.
 The ammonium nitrate had arrived at the port in September 2013, on board a Russian-owned, Moldovan-flagged cargo ship called the MV Rhosus.
 The vessel came from Georgia and was bound for Mozambique, but was abandoned by its owners and crew in Beirut.
 In six letters over the next three years, port customs officials warned Lebanese authorities about the dangers of the storage of the chemical at the port and asked for authorisation to re-export it, turn it over to the army, or sell it to a Lebanese explosives company.
 However, no action was taken to remove the stockpile, as all six letters were ignored.
 Following the explosions which came from the Port of Beirut, the Government of Lebanon placed 16 Port Officials under house arrest, due to questions on the management of the port.
 On January 16, 2025, it was announced that the investigation about the explosion will resume.

 Fire in the port area

 On 10 September 2020, a large fire erupted in the port area covering the skies of Beirut with toxic gas.
 The incident occurred in a cooking oil warehouse and food parcels belonging to the International Committee of the Red Cross (ICRC), then spread to a stock of rubber tires in the port's duty-free zone.
-Following black smoke rising above the city's skyline, panic broke out due to the fear of another explosion, and motivated people to flee the city, with the addition of the Lebanese governor Marwan Abboud asking the people of Beirut to reduce traffic to roads leading to the port, for the firefighters to act quick with putting off the fires.
+Following black smoke rising above the city's skyline, panic broke out due to the fear of another explosion, and motivated people to flee the city, with the addition of the Beirut governor Marwan Abboud asking the people of Beirut to reduce traffic to roads leading to the port, for the firefighters to act quick with putting off the fires.
 The fire was brought under control, by fire personnel on the ground and by Lebanese Air Force helicopters dropping water.